 Communication Loss (Aphasia)

 A common early warning sign of dementia is difficulty conveying thoughts.
-This may appear as a loved one who cannot find the correct word to express their thinking, or they may struggle to explain something.
-In some cases, those with dementia may also stop in the middle of a sentence because they are unsure how to continue.
+This sign may manifest as a loved one who struggles to find the correct word to express their thinking, or they may find it challenging to explain their thoughts clearly.
+Individuals with dementia often experience aphasia, which affects their ability to communicate effectively.
+They might substitute words or use incorrect terms, which can lead to misunderstandings or confusion.

 Find around-the-clock support for your elderly loved one today.